Margaret Tudor: Politics and decline of second marriage

 This was a difficult issue for Henry; a man of conservative and orthodox belief, he was opposed to divorce on principle – which was highly ironic, considering his later marital career.
 Just as important, Angus was a useful ally and an effective counter-weight to Albany and the pro-French faction.
 Angered by his attitude, Margaret drew closer to the Albany faction and joined others in calling for his return from France.
 Albany, seemingly in no hurry to return to the fractious northern kingdom, suggested that she resume the regency herself.
 The dispute between husband and wife was set to dominate Scottish politics for the next three years, complicated even more by a bitter feud between Angus and James Hamilton, 1st Earl of Arran; with bewildering rapidity Margaret sided with one and then the other.

 Albany finally arrived back in Scotland in November 1521 and Margaret established cordial relations with him.
 From exile in England, Gavin Douglas, the Bishop of Dunkeld, spread scurrilous rumours that their relationship embraced more than politics.
 Angus went into exile while the Regent – with the full cooperation of the queen dowager – set about restoring order to a country riven by three years of intense factional conflict.
 Albany was useful to Margaret: he was known to have influence in Rome, which would help ease her application for a divorce.
 Angus and his allies spread the rumour that the two were lovers, and Lord Dacre wrote to Wolsey predicting that James would be murdered and Albany would become king and marry Margaret.
-But there is no evidence that the relationship between the two was never more than one of calculated self-interest.
+But there is no evidence that the relationship between the two was ever more than one of calculated self-interest.